cmoesgaard/moesgaard.dev/content/posts/2023-01-16-self-hosting.md

 In the future I'd like to improve on a few things:

+* Open-sourcing my infrastructure.
+Cleaning up my repo, and making what I have available for others as inspiration.
-* A way to automatically update my services (probably using [Watchtower](https://containrrr.dev/watchtower/))
+* A way to automatically update my services (probably using [Watchtower](https://containrrr.dev/watchtower/)).
 * A more robust observability setup.
-* A GitOps-y way to have changes to my repository automatically be reflected on the server, so I don't have to SSH out and do stuff with my hands
+* A GitOps-y way to have changes to my repository automatically be reflected on the server, so I don't have to SSH out and do stuff with my hands.
 * Potentially migrate my setup to Kubernetes, starting with a k3s cluster.
 This will at least allow me to easily implement a GitOps workflow with FluxCD or similar, and will serve as a ⚰️fun⚰️ learning experience.

   * [k8s-at-home](https://k8s-at-home.com/) is a community focused on doing exactly this, and they have a lot of ready-made Helm charts for many services.